 The length of a cigar is measured in inches or fractions of an inch.

-Ring gauges are used to measure the diameter—, but its diameter is measured in “ring gauges,” a unit of measurement that is unique to the cigar industry.
+Ring gauges are used to measure the diameter.
+This unit of measurement is unique to the cigar industry.
 One ring equals 1/64th of an inch.

 When referencing cigar sizes, length is used first.
 So, for example, a cigar that is 5” x 32 is five inches long and a half an inch in diameter.